 Under IFRS, the Company's fuel forward contracts are treated as cash-flow hedges of forecast fuel purchases for risks arising from the commodity price of fuel.
 The contracts are recorded at fair value in the balance sheet and are re-measured to fair value at the end of each fiscal period through equity to the extent effective, with any ineffectiveness recorded through the income statement.
-The Company has considered these hedges to be highly effective in offsetting variability in future cash flows arising from fluctuations in the market price of fuel because the fuel forward contracts typically relate to the same quantity, time, and location of delivery as the forecast fuel purchase being hedged and the duration of the contracts is typically short.
-Accordingly, the quantification of the change in expected cash flows of the forecast fuel purchase is based on the fuel forward price, and in the 2009 fiscal year, the Company recorded no hedge ineffectiveness within earnings.
-The Company has recorded no level of ineffectiveness on its fuel hedges in its income statements to date.
-In the 2009 fiscal year, the Company recorded a negative fair-value adjustment of €93.3 million (net of tax) within accumulated other comprehensive income in respect of jet fuel forward contracts, and in the 2008 fiscal year, the Company recorded a positive fair-value adjustment of €5.3 million (net of tax) within accumulated other comprehensive income.
+The Company has considered these hedges to be highly effective in offsetting variability in future cash flows arising from fluctuations in the market price of jet fuel because the jet fuel forward contracts typically relate to the same quantity, time, and location of delivery as the forecast jet fuel purchase being hedged and the duration of the contracts is typically short.
+Accordingly, the quantification of the change in expected cash flows of the forecast jet fuel purchase is based on the jet fuel forward price, and in the 2012 fiscal year, the Company recorded no hedge ineffectiveness within earnings.
+The Company has recorded no level of ineffectiveness on its jet fuel hedges in its income statements to date.
+In the 2012 fiscal year, the Company recorded a positive fair-value adjustment of \notin 127.6 million (net of tax) within accumulated other comprehensive income in respect of jet fuel forward contracts, and in the 2011 fiscal year, the Company recorded a positive fair-value adjustment of \notin 335.8 million (net of tax) within accumulated other comprehensive income.